jacksund/simmate/docs/apps/badelf/quick_start.md

     We typically recommend this method as it provides more information about the overall system.
 However, there is currently no method assigning the charge on these features to nearby atoms, resulting in unreasonable oxidation states in the results.
 We plan to implement methods for assigning this charge in the future.

 !!! note
-    Atoms will by default still be separated using planes placed at maxima.
+    To assign charge not associated with covalent/metallic bonds, atoms will by default still be separated using planes placed at maxima along the bond.
 This hasn't been tested, and it may be preferable to use the more traditional zero-flux partitioning.
 To do this, set `algorithm: zero-flux`.
 --------------------------------------------------------------------------------

 ## Accounting for Spin